syncfusion-content/windowsforms-docs/WindowsForms/GridGrouping/Performance.md

 End Sub
 {% endhighlight %}
 {% endtabs %}
+{% endcapture %}
+{{ codesnippet16 | OrderList_Indent_Level_1 }}

-4.`QueryCellStyleInfo` is handled to enable coloring of the cells.
+4. `QueryCellStyleInfo` is handled to enable coloring of the cells.
 The background colors of the cells in the records are dependent on the column 1 values.
 This dependency is specified using Referenced Fields property.
 To make it user friendly, you can use CheckBox control to enable or disable this coloring.
 Hook this event if the checked state of the CheckBox is true; unhook otherwise.
+{% capture codesnippet17 %}​
 {% tabs %}
 {% highlight c# %}
 Color[] colors = new Color[] {